eprbell/rp2/README.dev.md

 * `src/rp2/plugin/report/`: report generator plugins;
 * `src/rp2/plugin/report/data/`: spreadsheet templates that are used by the builtin report plugins;
 * `src/rp2/plugin/report/<country>`: country-specific report generator plugins;
-* `src/stubs/`: RP2 relies on the pyexcel-ezodf library, which doesn't have typing information, so it is added here;
+* `src/stubs/`: RP2 relies on third-party libraries, some of which don't have typing information, so it is added here;
 * `tests/`: unit tests.

 ## Development